Skip to content

 inputs Generate example input JSON for a pipe

-models List available model presets, aliases, and talent mappings
+models List available model presets, aliases, and waterfalls (--format markdown\|json, default: markdown)

-doctor Check configuration health and auto-fix issues
+doctor Check configuration health (--format markdown\|json, default: markdown)

 For detailed CLI documentation, see the CLI reference.